Young male patient with parent and doctor

 Anthony Nolan’s health information for patients and families affected by stem cell transplant or CAR T-cell therapy is evidence-based, up-to-date and accessible.
-This means you can trust our information to be accurate and meet your needs.
+This means you can trust our information to be accurate and useful.
 Hopefully, it can empower you to make sense of your situation and make the best decisions for your future.

 What’s on this page?

-How is Anthony Nolan making its information accessible?
+How does Anthony Nolan make its information accessible?

 Information being ‘accessible’ means that everyone who needs our information and support is able to access, understand and use it.